stephaneVercouillieBMID/slate/source/index.html.md

 Property | Comment
 -- | --
-**iss** | The issuer of the private_key_jwt (the client ID)MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file TODO).
+**iss** | The issuer of the private_key_jwt (the client ID).
+MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file TODO).
 **sub** | MUST be the Partner Code you obtained from BMID during on-boarding process (this information is in the onboarding file TODO).
 **aud** | Must be the token endpoint URL, e.g. `https://merchant.itsme.be/oidc/token` **jti** | A unique identifier for the token, which can be used to prevent reuse of the token.
 These tokens MUST only be used once.